shivasky10/ZenStay/README.md

 ## 📝 About

-ZenStay is a full-stack web app that lets users browse rental properties and make bookings.
+ZenStay is a full-stack web application that lets users browse rental properties and make bookings.
 It demonstrates a classic MVC setup using Express and EJS, backed by a MongoDB database.

 ---